The Clone Wars, Season 2, Episode 13: Voyage of Temptation

-I know, I know, it was an excuse to flirt with him, and I’m never going to disparage anyone for hitting it even with Jedi Trainee Hair, so I’ll allow it (I do not fault anyone in the canon for doing so,) but you are wrong here, sister.
+I know, I know, it was an excuse to flirt with him, and I’m never going to disparage anyone for hitting it even with Jedi Trainee Hair, so I’ll allow it, but you are wrong here, sister.
 His overall look has been solid starting with the debut of Episode 2’s Amazing Ginger Wolfman look and has only improved since then.
 The beard is life, and he is wearing the hell out of it.
 Evaluate yourself.

-Obi-Wan is the WORLD’S BIGGEST DORK here and is clearly like “Oh my god someone is touching me and also it’s her” here and gets all blushy and awkward:
+Obi-Wan is the WORLD’S BIGGEST DORK here in response, and is clearly like “Oh my god someone is touching me and also it’s her” here and gets all blushy and awkward:

 She then sticks the landing by throwing this at him as she saunters away and, you know what?
 I have to tip my fangirling hat to Padme and Satine.
 Those ladies knew how to get it done, whether it was yelling at people to be more principled, fighting for justice, picking out insane outfits, or just twisting a hot Jedi around their pinky finger:

 Guys, again: you are killing me here.
 Please stop being huge dorks.
-I’m still trying to get past the whole “lovers” thing.
+(Yes, I’m still trying to get past the whole “lovers” thing.)